AdHoc-Protocol/AdHoc-protocol/README.md

             { }
 ```

-- If a channel's hosts have the same branch layout, use `LR` to prevent duplicate declarations.
+- If a channel's hosts have the same branches layout, use `LR` to avoid duplicate declarations.

 Use `LR`

 ```csharp
 interface Start  : LR,
                     _<